NEONScience/NEON-Data-Skills/_posts/2014-07-13-2_LiDAR-Data-Concepts_Activity2.md

 ---
 layout: post
-title:  "LiDAR DSM, DTM, CHM"
+title:  "Raster LiDAR Data"
 date:   2014-07-11 20:49:52
-categories: [LiDAR Links]
-tags : [measuring vegetation,remote sensing, laser scanning]
+categories: [Using LiDAR Data] tags : [measuring vegetation,remote sensing, laser scanning]
 description: "Understand two common LiDAR data product formats: raster and vector and learn the basics of how a LiDAR data are processed."